SSDI vs. SSI: Here’s What You Need to Know

 SSDI vs. SSI Eligibility: Key Differences

-2. Second, you must be unable to work in any job for at least 12 months, specifically for health reasons.
+2. Second, you must be unable to work in any job for at least 12 months, specifically because of a medical condition.
+If you can go back to work in less than one year, the SSA will say you’re not disabled.

-3. Third, you as an individual must have no more than $1,550 in monthly earned income to qualify for SSDI benefits.
+3. Third, you as an individual must have no more than $1,550 in monthly earned income.
+(That amount goes up to $2,590 if you apply because you are blind.)
 In other words, your spouse’s work income does not count towards that total.

 5. Lastly, you must have worked 5 in the last 10 years full time while paying FICA payroll taxes.
 FICA stands for “Federal Insurance Contributions Act,” and it pays into both Social Security and Medicare.
 (Employers also refer to them as Social Security taxes.)

-The SSI program uses slightly different rules to decide who can get those disability benefits:
+The Supplemental Security Income (SSI) program uses slightly different rules to decide who can get those disability benefits:

 • Financial need.
-You must have very low income and few assets to qualify for SSI benefits.
-In 2023, that means everyone in your home must make less than $1,500 in combined monthly income.
-This requirement is one of the major SSDI vs SSI differences.
+You must have very low income and few assets in order to qualify for SSI benefits.
+In 2024, that means everyone in your home must make less than $1,550 in combined monthly income.
+This requirement is one of the major SSDI vs. SSI differences.

 • Work history.
 Unlike SSDI, SSI benefits come from the general tax revenue.
 So, you don’t need recent (or any) work history to receive SSI benefits.

 • Disability status.
 Blind individuals and people with disabilities aged 18-64 can qualify for both SSDI and SSI.
-But if you’re at least 65 years old, then your age alone qualifies you for SSI.
-The only requirement after that is staying low income with few financial resources.
+But if you’re at least 65 years old, then your age and financial need is what qualifies you for SSI.
+The only requirement after approval is staying low income with few financial resources.

 How the Social Security Administration Calculates SSDI vs SSI Benefits

-The amount of SSDI benefits you receive each month depends on how much you contributed through Social Security taxes during your working years.
+The amount of SSDI benefits you receive each month depends on how much you paid in Social Security payroll taxes during your working years.
 To find your payment amount, the SSA averages your highest wages earned over your work history.
 Then, they make adjustments to account for inflation.
-Your SSDI payment should equal about 40% of your average monthly paycheck while working.
-Today, the average monthly SSDI benefit amount is $1,483.
-The maximum federal benefit rate for SSDI payments in 2023 is $3,627.
+Your SSDI payment should equal about 40% of your average monthly work wages.
+Today, the average monthly SSDI benefit amount is $1,537.
+The maximum federal benefit rate for SSDI payments in 2024 is $3,822.

-If approved, you’ll usually begin receiving monthly SSDI payments no sooner than six months after your application date.
+If you are successful, your monthly SSDI payments usually start no sooner than six months after your application date.
 This is because there’s a five month waiting period under federal law before anyone can receive SSDI benefits.

-If approved, your Supplemental Security Income SSI payments can start as soon as the following month.
+If the agency approves your claim, your Supplemental Security Income SSI payments can start as soon as the following month.
 There is no required waiting period for SSI benefits.

 Both SSDI and SSI Provide Health Insurance After Approval

 Once the Social Security Administration approves your SSDI vs. SSI claim, you will also receive health insurance.
-See when your healthcare benefits should begin below:
+See when your health care coverage should begin below:

-• Medicaid coverage begins the same month as SSI benefits.
+• Medicaid coverage begins the same month as your first SSI benefits payment.
 Your state determines whether you receive automatic enrollment or need to apply separately for Medicaid.

-• Medicare eligibility starts 24 months your first SSDI payment goes through.
+• Medicare coverage starts 24 months your first SSDI payment goes through, with two rare exceptions.
 If you have Amyotrophic Lateral Sclerosis (Lou Gehrig’s disease), then you can skip this waiting period.
-Medicare health insurance starts the month after you file your SSDI claim with Social Security.
+Anyone currently on dialysis for kidney failure can also get early access to Medicare without having to wait for 2 years first.

 Pro Tip: File your claim at your local Social Security office and mention you have ALS.
 This will greatly speed up your claim review and get both SSDI and SSI benefits paid faster!